jwcmitchell/playbook_famous_phonegap/phonegap_and_cordova/build_waitinginternal_app.md

     $ cordova plugin add com.phonegap.plugins.barcodescanner
     $ cordova plugin add com.phonegap.plugin.statusbar
     $ cordova plugin add com.verso.cordova.clipboard

+    // Check config.xml and make sure you include all plugins!

 Neglecting to install __at least__ the `device` plugin will result in the app not appearing to work on devices, because it is expecting a `device_ready` event to fire from that plugin.